ai03-2725/yet-another-keyboard-builder/README.md

 ## Features
-- A focus on exceptionally accurate plate generation
+- A focus on exceptionally accurate plate generation - most calculations handled by [decimal.js](https://github.com/MikeMcl/decimal.js/)
 - Various cutout types for a variety of switches
 - Various customizable dimensions such as fillets and kerf
 - Output preview